rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 rfecv.fit(X, y)

 ```
-This has completed in 15 minutes and has identified that the optimum number of features is 54.
+This has completed in 15 minutes, and has identified that the optimum number of features is 54.

 <img width="735" height="396" alt="image" src="https://github.com/user-attachments/assets/bc0821cb-7c03-415a-999e-3c300b6ca802" />

 This has still taken a very long time in our context, too long for our purpose to provide real-time technique cues to a new lifter, and we're already sacrifing model accuracy to speed this up.
-Our expectation would be that around 10-25 features would be predictive, using our first hyperparameter settings.
+If our first attempt had reached completion, we'd expect that around 10-25 features would be predictive, using our first hyperparameter settings.

-Interestingly, only 5 of our features remain at the sensor recorded level.
+Interestingly, using this faster approach, only 5 of our features remain at the sensor recorded level.
 49 come from our set of calculated vector summaries, very interesting!
 The vector summaries are capturing most, but not all of the predictive information contained in the original sensor-level data.

-We could re-run RFECV on this subset with more granularity as we tried at first, to distinguish further, but this approach is still too time-consuming by this pointfor our purposes.
+We could now re-run RFECV on this subset with more granularity such as we tried at first, to distinguish further, but this approach is still a little too time-consuming by this point for our purposes.

 Let's leave the HAR industry approach for more powerful machines, and try a more elegant approach to feature selection.
 Instead of LinearSVC + RFECV, let's try Correlation-Based Feature Selection (CFS).

-We'll create some functions using NumPy in Python to define what we want our CFS to do.
+We'll create some functions using numpy in Python to define what we want our CFS to do.
 We'll define 'merit' mathematically in our context, and add features through this algorithm, for as long as they continue to improve merit.

-Then we'll standardise the scaling of all candidate features and output a new dataframe for modelling that contains just the features found by a CFS function.
+Then we'll standardise the scaling of all candidate features and output a *new* dataframe for modelling that contains the features found by a CFS function.

 # CFS Feature Selection <a name="cfs-title"></a>